System Design Space

 Almost zero tolerance for failures

-Long train/inference pipelines are critical to network degradation; switching to backup paths should be almost instantaneous.
+Long training and inference pipelines are sensitive to network degradation; switching to backup paths has to happen in seconds, not minutes.

 Challenge 3